Luminiferous aether: Problems

 By this point the mechanical qualities of the aether had become more and more magical: it had to be a fluid in order to fill space, but one that was millions of times more rigid than steel in order to support the high frequencies of light waves.
 It also had to be massless and without viscosity, otherwise it would visibly affect the orbits of planets.
 Additionally it appeared it had to be completely transparent, non-dispersive, incompressible, and continuous at a very small scale.
 Maxwell wrote in Encyclopædia Britannica:

 Aethers were invented for the planets to swim in, to constitute electric atmospheres and magnetic effluvia, to convey sensations from one part of our bodies to another, and so on, until all space had been filled three or four times over with aethers. ...
 The only aether which has survived is that which was invented by Huygens to explain the propagation of light.

-Contemporary scientists were aware of the problems, but aether theory was so entrenched in physical law by this point that it was simply assumed to exist.
-In 1908 Oliver Lodge gave a speech on behalf of Lord Rayleigh to the Royal Institution on this topic, in which he outlined its physical properties, and then attempted to offer reasons why they were not impossible.
-Nevertheless, he was also aware of the criticisms, and quoted Lord Salisbury as saying that "aether is little more than a nominative case of the verb to undulate".
-Others criticized it as an "English invention", although Rayleigh jokingly stated it was actually an invention of the Royal Institution.

 By the early 20th century, aether theory was in trouble.
 A series of increasingly complex experiments had been carried out in the late 19th century to try to detect the motion of the Earth through the aether, and had failed to do so.
 A range of proposed aether-dragging theories could explain the null result but these were more complex, and tended to use arbitrary-looking coefficients and physical assumptions.
 Lorentz and FitzGerald offered within the framework of Lorentz ether theory a more elegant solution to how the motion of an absolute aether could be undetectable (length contraction), but if their equations were correct, the new special theory of relativity (1905) could generate the same mathematics without referring to an aether at all.
 Aether fell to Occam's Razor.